McCulloch & Miller, PLLC — Estate Planning Attorney, Houston

 Structured summary

-This business profile has been independently corroborated by Vizoryo across 5 independent public sources.
-Data confidence score: 92% — this reflects how consistently the business's name, phone, city, address, website, and category appear across all verified sources.
+Vizoryo ran a data-consistency check on this profile: the same core details (name, phone, address, city, category, website) were found in 5 independent public sources.
+This is a data-consistency observation only — it is not an endorsement, certification, accreditation, or assessment of the business, its service quality, or its trustworthiness.
+Data consistency: 92% — this measures how consistently the business's name, phone, city, address, website, and category appear across the public sources read.
+It is not a rating of the business.
 Vizoryo status: Auto-Indexed.
 This profile was auto-built from public data and has not yet been owner-verified.

 Business name